-l Title face-to-face teaching self study, thereof: examination preparation thereof: projectroom allocation time Total student workload Project II 31,5 h 268,5 In selfstudy 31,5 300h

-- Learn about the principles and indicators of sustainable urbanism through a guided analysis of urban neighborhoods in Hamburg - Develop innovative resource efficient interventions which enhance the sustainability of the neighborhood - Ability of planning and conducting bigger and interdisciplinary exercises in a short, fixed period based on the skills of Project I. - Self-organization of more independent, integrated and work-related exercises.

-- Targets and contents of the project will be elaborated each semester by the REAP-team. - Students can make suggestions about the contents of the project. - Targets and contents of the project are based on the modules REAP-M-Mod-201 REAP-M-Mod-203 of the current semester.

-Brown, Lance Jay, and David Dixon.
-Urban Design for an Urban Century: Shaping More Livable, Equitable, and Resilient Cities, John Wiley & Sons, Incorporated, 2014.
-ProQuest Ebook Central, http://ebookcentral.proquest.com/lib/hcuhamburg-ebooks/detail.action?docID=1676116.
-Cidell J. Imagining Sustainability Creative Urban Environmental Governance in Chicago and Melbourne.
-2017, ISBN: 978-1-138-92607-3 regular participation (min.
+Title face-to-face teaching self study, thereof: examination preparation thereof: projectroom allocation time Total student workload Project II 31,5 h 268,5 In selfstudy 31,5 300h bjectives of qualifications (Competencies) Learn about the principles and indicators of sustainable urbanism through a guided analysis of urban neighborhoods in Hamburg Develop innovative resource efficient interventions which enhance the sustainability of the neighborhood Ability of planning and conducting bigger and interdisciplinary exercises in a short, fixed period based on the skills of Project I. Self-organization of more independent, integrated and work-related exercises. ontents of the module Targets and contents of the project will be elaborated each semester by the REAP-team.
+Students can make suggestions about the contents of the project. • Targets and contents of the project are based on the modules REAP-M-Mod-201 - REAP-M-Mod-203 of the current semester. ecommended literature own, Lance Jay, and David Dixon.
+Urban Design for an Urban Century : Shaping More Livable, Equitable, and Resilient Cities, John Wiley & ons, Incorporated, 2014.
+ProQuest Ebook Central, http://ebookcentral.proquest.com/lib/hcuhamburg-ebooks/detail.action?docID=16761 dell J. Imagining Sustainability Creative Urban Environmental Governance in Chicago and Melbourne.
+2017, ISBN: 978-1-138-92607-3 orms of teaching and learning oject: Autonomous project work in groups (complemented by seminar and content of the modules of the current semester), Plenum, ccursions occasionally

+Precondition of examination (Pre-requisite for examination, attendance)

+regular participation (min.
 80%)

-Project: Autonomous project work in groups (complemented by seminar and content of the modules of the current semester), Plenum, excursions occasionally
+Assessment methods and criteria (type, duration & scope)

+Term Paper (S)

+ECTS awarding criteria

-Precondition of examination (Pre-requisite for examination, attendance)
+successful completion of the module examination

+Calculation of the module grade

+S = 100%

+Weighting of the module grade

 The module grade is included in the final grade at a rate of 8,33 %.

 Previous knowledge / Requirements for participation (in form and content) in accordance with examination regulations

+None

+Applicability of Module

+This module is usable for REAP (M.Sc.)

-(room type / extent of use presence / extent of use project work and/or model construction in self-study)
+Special requirements for workplaces (room type / extent of use presence / extent of use project work and/or model construction in self-study)

+Seminar room

+Frequency of Offering

 Summer term

+Course Language

+Englisch

+Summer term Course Language Englisch

-Valid from Valid until Version last updated Adopted on WiSe 23/24 V.1 01 22.07.2024
+Valid from Valid until Version last updated Adopted on WiSe 23/24 V.101 22.07.2024